lmmx/mint-18-init/programmatic/README.md

 ## Optional

 - Add keyboard shortcuts
-  - Get your edit on
+- Set parcellite to use primary (selection) and sync clipboards

 ### `sudo apt-get install` all the things